 \begin{Proof} Consider the quotient $(G^{ad},\FH^{ad}) := ((P,\FX)/W)/Z(G)$ of $(P,\FX)$.
-Any parabolic sub-group $Q$ of $P$ is the pre-image of a unique parabolic sub-group of $G^{ad}$, namely of $Q/WZ(G)$.
+Any parabolic subgroup $Q$ of $P$ is the pre-image of a unique parabolic subgroup of $G^{ad}$, namely of $Q/WZ(G)$.
 The latter is admissible if and only if $Q$ is.
 We may therefore show the claim on the level of $(G^{ad},\FH^{ad})$, \emph{i.e.}, we may assume that $P$ is semi-simple, with trivial center.

-Next, observe that the definition of the canonical normal sub-groups $P_j$ only depends on the Shimura data $(P,h(\FX))$ \cite[Sect.4.7]{P1}.
+Next, observe that the definition of the canonical normal subgroups $P_j$ only depends on the Shimura data $(P,h(\FX))$ \cite[Sect.4.7]{P1}.
 Thus, we may assume that

 is injective.
 As a consequence, under the decomposition $P = \prod_n P_n$ of $P$ into its simple factors, the space $\FX$ decomposes as well, in other words, we have $(P,\FX) = \prod_n (P_n,\FX_n)$ in the sense of \cite[Def.~2.5]{P1}.
 The relation $\preceq$ being compatible with products, we may assume that $P$ is simple.